Published on December 6th, 2016 | by Michelle Roper-Shaw0

 Many of us have now decorated our houses with Christmas trees, lights and enough tinsel to go to the moon and back.
 Even Scrooge himself might raise a smile at the decorated high streets bringing light to the dark December days.

 The lyrics to the song “Deck the Halls” were written in 1881.
 This was a time when decorating our homes for Christmas had become the norm.
-However, the history of Christmas decorations goes back a few centuries before this.
+However, the history of themed decorations goes back a few centuries before this.

 In 15th century Latvia, fir trees were decorated with roses, which were associated with the Virgin Mary.
 Roses continued to be a decorative theme throughout Europe into the 1600s.